Table of Contents

 Rama (a.k.a.
 Frederick Lenz 1950-1998)

 Zen Master Rama was Frederick P. Lenz, Ph.D. (in EnglishFrederick Lenz, aka "Rama" literature) and businessman (Advanced Systems, Inc.).
 Lenz parlayed his knowledge of Hinduism and Buddhism into a cult.
-In the early 1980s he started calling himself after Rama, the last incarnation of the Hindu deity Vishnu.
+In the early 1980s he started calling himself after Rama, an avatar of the Hindu deity Vishnu.
 He started giving seminars in 1982 in Malibu, California.
 Eventually, thousands of people would pay as much as $5,000 per seminar to be enlightened by this self-proclaimed guru, psychic, and miracle worker.
 Here is what one of his followers said he learned from his master: "Spiritually advanced people work with computers because it makes a lot of money.
 The more money you make, the better you meditate" (Clark and Gallo 1993, 102).

 Rama used a variety of so-called mind-control techniques to seduce his disciples.
 He had his subjects stare at him for long hours until they would hallucinate and "see" Lenz begin to glow or change shapes.
 Lenz told his followers that having these "visions" meant they were psychic.